 GM Phil Emery has taken some character risks in the past two drafts, and really, NFL people don’t appear too concerned about Clinton-Dix’s two-game suspension, which came from borrowing money from a strength coach.
 The biggest fit here is the position, and he might be the best player at a need position.

 North Carolina TE Eric Ebron

 No two ways about it — Boyd struggled mightily against Florida State last Saturday.
-Yes, it was a top-flight defense he was facing, but the number of poor throws and decisions was startling.
-Combine that with the fact that Boyd's less than ideal size at 6-foot-1 (we think), and you suddenly have a volatile draft stock.
+Yes, it was a top-flight defense he was facing, but the number of poor throws and decisions was a bit startling.
+Combine that with the fact that Boyd possesses less-than-ideal size at 6-foot-1 (we think), and you suddenly have a highly volatile draft stock.

-Boyd should remain in the first-round picture because he's a great athlete and he can throw a nice ball most games.
+It says here that Boyd should remain in the first-round picture for a variety of reasons.
+One, he’s a great athlete, and two, he can throw a really nice ball most games.
 Plus, one game is not going to completely undercut Boyd’s stock.
-NFL scouts, for instance, were concerned with Geno Smith’s Kansas State tape last year, but that was not the sole reason he was picked 39th and not, say, in the top 15 picks.
+NFL scouts, for instance, were very concerned with Geno Smith’s Kansas State tape last year, but that was not the sole reason he was picked 39th and not, say, in the top 15 picks.